 And then this:

 One day I will claim defeat and cry that there is nothing to blog about.
 However, right now, that is not the case.
-I have found myself with so many things to write about and so very little time!

 I want to be true to my word, because the truth and nothing but the truth is what you’ll always get from me.
 Even though I tasted the sweet delight of whoopie pies sent from Maine months ago, I think you deserve to hear about them as if it were yesterday.

 First of all, I love love love the name.
 Wicked Whoopies started as most small food businesses do—in a home kitchen.
 You can read more about their humble beginnings here.
 It soon transformed into a commercial bakery which includes two retail shops and the mail-order company that it is today.